jeromecoupe/webstoemp/_posts/2014-10-12-freelancing-while-teaching.md

 ## Make freelancing less crazy

-Because all of my income doesn't come from freelance gigs, I am more comfortable beeing a bit pickier with the projects and clients I take on.
+Because all of my income doesn't come from freelance gigs, I am more comfortable being a bit pickier with the projects and clients I take on.
 Hopefully, it will also allow me to cope with the endless sucession of feast and famine experienced by many freelancers I have talked to.

 Rather than working on a wide variety of small projects at the same time, I intend to try one of those two things: